How do Quit Claim Deeds work in Florida?

 However, they should be used only in specific circumstances between known parties and always with the help of a professional.

-To ensure that your quitclaim deed is accurately drafted and to avoid the pitfalls of going it alone, contact your real estate attorney to discuss whether a quitclaim deed is appropriate for your specific needs.
+To ensure that your quitclaim deed is accurately drafted and to avoid the pitfalls of going it alone, contact our real estate attorney to discuss whether a quitclaim deed is appropriate for your specific needs.

 Welcome to ASR